 Subharmonicon: Experimental Playground

-Moog's third desktop semi-modular synth is the Subharmonicon.
-For some, the Mother-32 and DFAM cover all the bases: bass lines, melodies, rhythms, textural sequences—but the Subharmonicon takes a significantly different conceptual approach.
-Subharmonicon isn't necessarily about fitting into normal musical frameworks: it is about experimenting with time and harmony, and discovering results that might not normally occur to you.
+Moog's next semi-modular synth is the Subharmonicon.
+For some, the Mother-32 and DFAM cover all the bases: bass lines, melodies, rhythms, textural sequences.
+But the Subharmonicon takes a significantly different conceptual approach.
+It isn't necessarily about fitting into normal musical frameworks: instead, it is about experimenting with time and harmony, and discovering results that might not normally occur to you.

 The sequencing section is similarly peculiar: it features two four-step sequencers, each which corresponds to one of the oscillator sections.
 The sequence may be sent directly to the oscillators' pitches (with multiple quantization options), or alternatively could be used as a control for their suboscillators' frequency subdivisions, enabling access to pseudo-quantized, chiptune-like melodies and harmonies.
 What's even more peculiar, though, is the rhythm generation: much like the suboscillators themselves, the sequencers are driven from four clock dividers which share a common master tempo.
 You can assign each of the four clock dividers to either of the four sequencers in any combination, making for highly unpredictable, evolving rhythmic structures.